-The Crown assumes the defined benefit superannuation balances / funding responsibility of certain General Government Sector entities.
+The Crown assumes the defined benefit superannuation balances / funding responsibility of certain General Government Sector entities and entities at the discretion of the Treasurer.
 These entities do not recognise a superannuation liability or asset in their Statement of Financial Position (i.e. as this is recognised by the Crown).
 These entities are required to recognise a superannuation expense and equivalent revenue for the assumption of the liability.